PapaVafa/visualization/02_activities/assignments/assignment_3.md

 - For each visualization, describe and justify:
     > What software did you use to create your data visualization?

+    I used Python (Pandas library) for data handling and Matplotlib and Seaborn for visualizations.
+These tools were chosen for their wide use in professional data work.
+In addition, I used Google colab to create an interactive development environment.

     > Who is your intended audience?

     > What information or message are you trying to convey with your visualization?